Turkey’s defence procurement faces “real damage” from US sanctions

 Fifth generation gap

-However, part of last year’s initial response to Turkey’s decision to acquire the S-400s, namely the decision to scrap the delivery of ordered F-35 aircraft to Ankara, could end up causing Turkey more problems than the CAATSA move.
+However, part of last year’s initial response to Turkey’s decision to acquire the S-400s, namely the scrapping of the delivery of ordered F-35 aircraft to Ankara, could end up causing Turkey more problems than the CAATSA move.
 Turkey needs to add a fifth generation fighter jet to its air force to keep up with technological progress when it comes to combat in the skies but has so far not been able to identify a satisfactory alternative to the 100 F-35s it had on order, at the same time that regional arch-rival Greece is moving ahead with its planned acquisition of the aircraft.
-If Turkey were to move for the Russian alternative, the Sukhoi Su-57 stealth fighter jet, which Erdogan viewed at an air show in Russia in the autumn last year, then it would almost certainly find itself in hot water with the Biden administration.
+If Turkey were to go for the Russian alternative, the Sukhoi Su-57 stealth fighter jet, which Erdogan viewed at an air show in Russia in the autumn last year, then it would almost certainly find itself in hot water with the Biden administration.

 Turkey is also being kicked out of the F-35 manufacturing and development programme, but the timescale for shutting down Turkish manufacturing and provision of F-35 components is not clear because of the difficulties in smoothly switching production to other countries.
 The CAATSA sanctions do not cancel existing US defence contracts with Turkey or prevent either side procuring parts for the F-35 or spare parts for Turkey’s F-16 jets.